RhythmCAN – Generating novel rhythm patterns using GAN with Genre Ambiguity Loss

 We extend the framework of Generative Adversarial Networks(GAN) and encourage it to diverge from the inherent distributions in the dataset by adding additional classifiers to the framework.
 The paper shows that our proposed GAN can generate rhythm patterns that sound like music rhythms but not belong to any genre in the training dataset.

-The source code, generated rhythm patterns, and a supplementary plugin software for a popular Digital Audio Workstation software are available on our website.
+The source code, generated rhythm patterns, and supplementary plugin software for a popular Digital Audio Workstation software are available on our website.